sandstorm-io/sandstorm/docs/administering/for-work.md

 - Enable and configure your organization membership on a per-login-provider basis.

 Login providers have different settings that are used to define your organization.
+A user is considered a member of your organization if the settings for **at least one** login provider declare the user to be a member.
+You can enable/disable this on a per-login-provider basis.

 - **Google authentication.** All users who use a particular Google Apps domain of your choosing can receive user status in Sandstorm.
-To enable this, you must specify which Google Apps domain represents your organization.
+When you enable the use of Google Apps to define the boundary of your organization, you must specify which Google Apps domain represents your organization.

 - **LDAP authentication.** All users who log in via LDAP can automatically receive user status in Sandstorm.
+When you use LDAP to define the boundary of your organization, all users who log in via LDAP are considered members of the organization.

+- **SAML authentication.** All users who log in via LDAP can automatically receive user status in Sandstorm.
+When you use SAML to define the boundary of your organization, all users who log in via SAML are considered members of the organization.

 - **Passwordless email login.** All users who use a particular email address domain name (e.g. @example.com) can receive user status in Sandstorm.
 To enable this, you must specify which